Offshore Islands Development Act

 1. Allocation from the ten-year budget compilation or financial sources designated by the central government.

-2. Allocation from the budget compilation of county (city) competent authorities.
+2. Allocation from the budget compilation of the county (city) competent authorities.

 3. Interest on the fund.